-Although the child's position may overlap with the position of another party, the attorney should be prepared to participate fully in any proceedings and not merely defer to the other parties.
-Any identity of position should be based on the merits of the position, and not a mere endorsement of another party's position.
+Although the child's position may overlap with the position of one or both parents, or a third party, the attorney should be prepared to participate fully in any proceedings and not merely defer to the other parties.
+Any identity of position should be based on the merits of the position and not a mere endorsement of another party's position.
 The attorney for the child should actively seek the child's participation and input throughout the legal process and should not undermine the position of the child by volunteering to the court information that contradicts that position.